4ritr0/4ritr0/README.md

 ---

-> *“Journeys begin with the version of it your brain has drafted.”*
+> *“Journeys begin with the version that your brain has drafted.”*